michaelevansnichols/example/docs/index.md

 ## Looks like it works :)

-### But what about vue components...do they still work?
+### But what about vue components...do they still work??

 [Let's find out](/comptest.html)